elifKurtay/CS319_1A_Monopoly/README.md

 ## Description of the Project

-In the project we are going to implement a digital and an extended version of the classic “Monopoly” game.
-Our aim is to create this game using the principles of object-oriented programming.
+In the project, we are going to implement a digital and an extended version of the classic “Monopoly” game.
+We to create this game using the principles of object-oriented programming.
 The game will be implemented in Java.

 ## Description of the Game